iTeam-S/Ampalibe/docs/source/messenger.rst

     *dest_id (str)*: user id facebook for the destination

-    *elements (list of dict)*: the list of the specific elements to define the structure for the template
+    *elements(list of Element)*: the list of the specific elements to define the structure for the template

-    *quick_rep(list of dict)*: addition quick reply at the bottom of the template
+    *quick_rep(list of QuickReply)*: addition quick reply at the bottom of the template

     *next(bool)*: this params activate the next page when elements have a length more than 10